- BA, Smith College, 1994

 Rome Prize Fellow at the American Academy in Rome

-I continue to think, read, teach and write about how museums present objects in their collections, particularly the messy ones (the ancient ones that may have been looted; the ones that other people consider their own cultural property and want back; and the ones that scholars think might be forgeries).
-My recent articles in the Journal of the History of Collections and the International Journal of Cultural Property explore these themes.
+My recent work engages more with museum practices than with academic ones.
+I am fascinated by how museums present objects in their collections, particularly the messy ones -- the ancient ones that may have been looted; the ones that other people consider their own cultural property and want back; and the ones that scholars think might be forgeries.
+My recent articles in the American Journal of Archaeology, the Art Newspaper, Hyperallergic, the Journal of the History of Collections and the International Journal of Cultural Property explore these themes.
+Most recently, I have collaborated with colleagues in Art History, Anthropology and History who share these interests to develop a new interdisciplinary program at Colgate in Museum Studies.

-One recent (and ongoing) project that illustrates how all these various themes come together in my teaching and scholarship concerns a group of twenty late antique Egyptian limestone reliefs.
-They were donated to Colgate's Picker Art Gallery by an alumnus in two batches, one in 1966 and the other in the 1982.
-These reliefs, most of which depict pairs of animals frolicking among spiraling vine-scrolls, lack any information about their findspot.
-What, if anything, can we, as students of the past, say about these works?
+Currently, these interests are coming together in a longterm project on antiquities and university museums, which was also first developed with students in a seminar.
+We studied a group of twenty late antique Egyptian limestone reliefs that were donated to Colgate's Picker Art Gallery by an alumnus in two batches, one in 1966 and the other in the 1982.
+These reliefs, which depict pairs of animals frolicking among spiraling vine-scrolls, lack any information about their findspot.
+The seminar considered what, if anything, can be learned about the past from such objects.
 How far can connoisseurship get us?
+How can we be sure they aren't forgeries?
 Should we even be studying these objects, thereby valorizing the practices of the art market that delivered them to our door, stripped of all of the archaeological context that might have helped us understand their ancient symbolism and function?
-How can we be sure they aren't forgeries?
-These issues and many others were explored by the students in my ARTS 481 seminar, who put their findings up on a website.
-I also wrote a piece about the course for the Colgate Scene, our alumni magazine.
+Do university museums have a special responsibility not to engage in such ethically compromised practices?
+Or rather, are university museums the only appropriate home for illicitly trafficked antiquities, given the potential for such objects in that setting to educate students and the public about issues such as looting, forgery, and cultural heritage?
+With sponsorship from the Kress Foundation, I convened a large group of experts on this topic for a one-day workshop at the Center for Arts and Cultural Policy at Princeton University in Fall, 2019.
+University museums may offer a way out of the current stalemate that has pitted archaeologists against collectors for more than three decades.